 Appellate Practice: Our attorneys have participated in a number of landmark cases that have shaped and clarified Hawaii law on strict products liability actions in tort and implied warranty, as well as in a number of other areas.

-Goodsill offers knowledge and experience in all aspects of civil law, including business and securities law, banking, real estate, tax, trusts and estates, public utilities, immigration, international transactions and civil litigation.
+Goodsill is a full-service law firm with experience encompassing a broad range of business matters and practice areas, including securities law, banking, real estate, taxation, trusts and estates, creditors’ rights and bankruptcy, public utilities, immigration, international transactions and civil litigation.

-Goodsill attorneys have expertise in such specialized areas as mergers and acquisitions, environmental law, antitrust, aviation, admiralty, international trade, labor and employment, governmental relations, media, technology, start-ups, venture financing and health law.
+Goodsill attorneys are knowledgeable in such specialized areas as mergers and acquisitions, environmental law, antitrust, aviation, admiralty, international trade, labor and employment, media, technology, start-ups, venture financing and health law.

 NOTICE: If you are contacting Goodsill Anderson Quinn & Stifel LLP or one of its lawyers regarding a possible representation, e-mail is not the recommended way to engage an attorney.
 The sending or receipt of an e-mail does not create an attorney-client relationship.
 To obtain legal counsel or legal services from Goodsill Anderson Quinn & Stifel LLP, you must first establish an attorney-client relationship with the firm.
 Until you have gone through the firm’s intake process and receive an engagement letter from a Goodsill attorney, you have not become a client of the firm.
 The best way to inquire about a possible new representation is to call (808) 547-5600.
 You will be put in touch with an attorney who can determine that there is no conflict of interest and that the firm is willing and otherwise able to accept your engagement.
 If a determination is made to accept the engagement, you will receive an engagement letter.
 You are not a client unless and until you receive an engagement letter.